Uncovering a new way forward

 The justice system isn’t working – not for victims or for wider society.
-Change is needed but a polarised debate is getting in the way.
+Change is needed but a polarised debate is clouding a new way forward.

 The Common Ground Justice Project aims to break through the noise – not by shouting louder, but by listening deeper.